Gogistics/prj-envoy-v1/README.md

 Generally, proxy servers can be categorized by forward proxy and reverse proxy.

-* Forward proxy capabilities
+* Forward proxy capabilities:
 - Pass unmodified requests and responses between client and server; this type of forward proxy is usually known as a gateway/tunnel
 - Allow users to hide their IP while using internet services

-* Reverse proxy capabilities
+* Reverse proxy capabilities:
 - Security
 - Load balancing
 - Caching